2016 AFF Championship knockout stage

 The knockout stage was the second and final stage of the 2016 AFF Championship, following the group stage.
 It was played from 3 to 17 December with the top two teams from each group (two in total) advanced to the knockout stage to compete in a single-elimination tournament.
 Each tie was played on a home-and-away two-legged basis.
 The away goals rule, extra time (away goals do not apply in extra time) and penalty shoot-out were used to decide the winner if necessary.

-Thailand won 3–2 on aggregate against Indonesia in the final to win their fifth title.
+Thailand won 3–2 on aggregate against Indonesia in the final to win their record fifth title.

 Qualified teams

 The top two placed teams from each of the two groups advanced to the knockout stage.
 In Group A, Thailand secured the group's top spot with 9 points after defeating hosts Philippines 1–0 in their last match while Indonesia became the group's runners-up with 4 points after beating Singapore 2–1.
 Meanwhile, in Group B, Vietnam secured the top spot with 9 points after defeating Cambodia 2–1 in their last match while hosts Myanmar became the group's runners-up with 6 points after defeating Malaysia 1–0.